rvirding/luerl/examples/moses/README.md

-__Moses__ is a Lua utility-belt library which provides support for functional programming.
+__Moses__: A Lua utility-belt library for functional programming.

 It complements built-in Lua functions, making easier common operations on tables, arrays, lists, collections, objects, and a lot more.

-Tested on Luerl 5.3 this tutorial is copied from [here](https://github.com/Yonaba/Moses/blob/master/doc/tutorial.md), its purpose is show what works under Luerl using the library and document what's not!
+Tested on Luerl 5.3 this reference is copied from [here](https://github.com/Yonaba/Moses/blob/master/doc/tutorial.md), it show what works under Luerl using the library and document [what's not](#not-work)!

 ## <a name='TOC'>Installation</a>